sethmlarson/sethmlarson.dev/app/markdown/2025-08-15/nintendo-switch-online-expansion-pack-is-great-for-digital-and-physical-gamecube-players.md

-# Nintendo Switch Online + Expansion Pack is great for digital and physical GameCube players
+# Nintendo Switch Online “GameCube Classics” is great for digital and physical GameCube players

 <!-- more -->